 - 7.1 In determining any planning application, the Council is required to have regard to the provisions of its Development Plan so far as is material to the application and to any other material considerations.
 Such determination shall be made in accordance with the Plan unless material considerations indicate otherwise.
 The Council's adopted Development Plan consists of the Consolidated London Plan 2015, the Croydon Local Plan (February 2018), and the South London Waste Plan 2012. - 7.2 Government Guidance is contained in the National Planning Policy Framework (NPPF) revised in February 2019.
-The NPPF sets out a presumption in favour of sustainable development, requiring that development which accords with an upto-date local plan should be approved without delay.
-The NPPF identifies a number of key issues for the delivery of sustainable development, those most relevant to this case are: - Delivery of housing - Requiring good design - Promoting sustainable transport - 7.3 The main policy considerations raised by the application that the Committee are required to consider are:

-7.4 Consolidated London Plan 2015
+The NPPF sets out a presumption in favour of sustainable development, requiring that development which accords with an up-to-date local plan should be approved without delay.
+The NPPF identifies a number of key issues for the delivery of sustainable development, those most relevant to this case are: - Promoting sustainable transport; - Delivery of housing - Promoting social, recreational and cultural facilities and services the community needs - Requiring good design. - 7.3 The main policy considerations raised by the application that the Committee are required to consider are: - 7.4 Consolidated London Plan 2015

 - 3.3 Increasing housing supply

 - 3.4 Optimising housing potential

 - 3.5 Quality and design of housing developments

 - 3.8 Housing choice

 - 3.9 Mixed and balanced communities

 - 5.1 Climate change mitigation

 - 5.2 Minimising carbon dioxide emissions

 - 5.3 Sustainable design and construction

 - 5.7 Renewable energy

 - 5.10 Urban greening

 - 5.12 Flood risk management

 - 5.13 Sustainable drainage

 - 5.14 Water quality and wastewater infrastructure

 - 5.15 Water use and supplies

 - 5.16 Waste net self sufficiency

 - 5.18 Construction, Demolition and excavation waste

 - 6.3 Effects of development on transport capacity

 - 6.9 Cycling

 - 6.10 Walking

 - 6.11 Smoothing traffic flow and tackling congestion

 - 6.12 Road Network Capacity

 - 6.13 Parking

 - 7.6 Architecture

 - 8.3 Community infrastructure levy

-7.5 Croydon Local Plan (adopted February 2018)
+- 7.5 Croydon Local Plan (adopted February 2018)

 - SP1 The places of Croydon

 - SP2 Homes

 - DM1 Housing choice for sustainable communities

 - SP4 Urban Design and Local Character

 - DM10 Design and character

 - DM13 Refuse and recycling

 - SP6 Environment and Climate Change

 - DM23 Development and construction

 - DM24 Land contamination

 - DM25 Sustainable drainage systems and reducing flood risk

 - SP7 Green Grid

 - DM27 Biodiversity

 - DM28 Trees

 - SP8 Transport and Communications

 - DM29 Promoting sustainable travel and reducing congestion

 - DM30 Car and cycle parking in new development

-- DM45 Shirley
+- DM37 Coulsdon

-7.6 Suburban Design Guide Supplementary Planning Document (SPD) 2019

-The SPD is a housing design guide that provides guidance on suburban residential developments and extensions and alterations to existing homes across the borough.
-The SPD focusses on development likely to occur on windfall sites, where existing homes are to be redeveloped to provide for several homes or proposals for building homes in rear gardens.
+7.6 Suburban Design Guide Supplementary Planning Document (SPD) 2019 across the borough.
+The SPD is a design guide for suburban developments likely to occur on windfall sites where existing homes are to be redeveloped to provide for several homes or proposals for building homes in rear gardens.